Skip to Content

 Hing - (卿)

-Helping Hand Hong Kong Bank Foundation Lok Fu Care Home
+Helping Hand Hongkong Bank Fouondation Lok Fu Care Home

-When we first moved to Hong Kong, my husband got a little sampan.
-I would make congee and dessert, which he would sell on the waters to the fishermen.
-I would also be busy looking after my two daughters.
-Years later, I started to work at a noodle shop and helped to package dry noodles for sale.
-My eldest daughter started working when she was just 12 years old - first making watch straps and then later at a garment factory.
-But even my daughter is now 78 years old!
+When we first moved to Hong Kong, my husband got a small boat.
+I would make boat congee and sweet soups for him to sell to the fishermen.
+At the time, I was also busy looking after our two daughters.
+Years later, I started working at a noodle shop, helping to pack noodle cakes to sell.
+My eldest daughter had to start working when she was just 12—first making watch straps, then working at a garment factory.
+But now, she’s already 78 years old!

 Storytelling by Hong Kong Shifts